-Case Study: challenge your boundaries Set up in partnership with the Snowdonia National Park Authority, Sport Wales, Disability Sport Wales and Natural Resources Wales, the aim of the 'Discover Dolgellau Challenge your Boundaries' project was to develop and promote adaptive mountain biking as a sport in the Southern Snowdonia region of Wales, an area with an existing and strong mountain biking (MTB) pedigree.
+Case Study: challenge your boundaries

+Set up in partnership with the Snowdonia National Park Authority, Sport Wales, isability Sport Wales and Natural Resources Wales, the aim of the Discover Dolgellau Challenge your Boundaries' project is to develop and promote adaptive mountain biking as a sport in the Southern Snowdonia region of Wales, an area with an existing and strong mountain biking (MTB) pedigree.

-The project, based at the famous Natural Resources Wales Coed y Brenin mountain bike trail centre just outside Dolgellau, provided equipment and opportunities for the coaching and development of riders with a disability to a point where they could make independent or semi-independent journeys off-road.
+The project, based at the famous Natural Resources Wales Coed y Brenin mountain bike trail centre just outside Dolgellau, provides equipment and opportunities for the coaching and development of riders with a disability to a point where they can make independent or semi-independent journeys off-road.

-Completed at the end of 2013, the Minotaur Trail was engineered to be wide enough to take adaptive mountain bike trikes and quads along its entire length, making it a unique facility in Britain.
+Completed at the end of 2013, the Minotaur Trail is engineered to be wide enough to take adaptive mountain bike trikes and quads along its entire length, making it a unique facility in Britain.
 Make no mistake though, this is no all ability trail; there are significant climbs, bermed corners (a series of 10 back to back in the 'Slipway' section alone) and step-drops.
-The MinorTaur is still a great place to learn and hone your off-road skills, although it is now mainly for people who bring their own bikes.
-For all riders, able and disabled alike, the trail will take a degree of fitness, skill and nerve to complete in style.
+The MinorTaur is a great place to learn and hone your off-road skills, but for all riders, able and disabled alike, the trail will take a degree of fitness, skill and nerve to complete in style.